Diploma Program Overview

 - Schedule patient appointments

-As a dental assistant, you must be able to anticipate a dentist’s demands and provide them with the equipment they need to complete the procedure.
-This necessitates them to think on their feet and to have everything ready to go and adjust when things don’t go as planned.
-Instructors will frequently run through scenarios to give pupils practice adjusting to diverse situations for these reasons.
+Your role as a dental assistant requires anticipating a dentist’s needs so you can provide them with the equipment they need to complete a procedure.
+Dental Assistants need to think on their feet and to have everything ready to go and adjust when things don’t go as planned.

 - Dental Radiography